 Changing the name on the Deed to your home

-Sort of on a separate issue, I wanted to touch on changing the name on the deed to your home.
-Suppose that you were awarded the family home in your divorce case and you would like to have your ex-spouse’s name removed.
-Fortunately, there is a process that your attorney can help you complete prior to your divorce’s conclusion.
+Sort of on a separate issue, I wanted to touch on changing the name on the Deed to your home.
+Suppose that you were awarded the family home in your divorce case, and you would like to have your ex-spouse's name removed.
+Fortunately, there is a process that your attorney can help you complete before your divorce's conclusion.

-Typically the Special Warranty Deed arrangement is spelled out in the Divorce Decree itself.
-This way you can always seek to enforce the terms of the Decree should your ex-spouse for some reason never get around to executing the Special Warranty Deed as instructed in the Decree.
+Typically the Special Warranty Deed arrangement is spelled out in the Divorce Decree.
+This way, you can always seek to enforce the terms of the Decree should your ex-spouse, for some reason, never get around to executing the Special Warranty Deed as instructed in the Decree.

-If you seek to sell your home in the future this is an important step to undertake.
-Furthermore, keeping a certified copy of your Divorce Decree handy is smart as your Title Company may want to include a portion of the Decree with your closing documents.
-Even if you never plan on selling the house it is smart to have your ex-spouse’s name removed for no other reason than the emotional closure it can provide to you after the divorce has been concluded.
+If you seek to sell your home in the future, this is an important step to undertake.
+Furthermore, keeping a certified copy of your Divorce Decree handy is bright as your Title Company may want to include a portion of the Decree with your closing documents.
+Even if you never plan to sell the house, it is wise to have your ex-spouse's name removed for no other reason than the emotional closure it can provide you after the divorce has been concluded.

-Thank you for showing an interest in today’s blog topic and the discussion we had.
-If you have any questions that went unanswered in our blog post please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+Thank you for showing an interest in today's blog topic and the discussion we had.
+If you have any unanswered questions in our blog post, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations six days a week in which your questions can be answered.

-Our licensed family lawattorneys represent clients across southeast Texas and we would be honored to do the same for you and your family.
-We provide top-notch representation to our clients on a variety of family law issues and look forward to hearing from you to discuss your legal matter.
+Our licensed family law attorneys represent clients across southeast Texas, and we would be honored to do the same for you and your family.
+We provide top-notch representation to our clients on various family law issues and look forward to hearing from you to discuss your legal matter.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"